Daan-Tutorials/OBS-raw/README.md

 ```
 ---

-## Now you know how the basics work where gonna make a request that you're probaly gonna use.
+## Now you know how the basics work where gonna make a request that you're probably gonna use.

 First you need to do the brackets.